PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 20:15:39
+Last updated: 2024-04-07 20:16:13
-Random Quote: Morty: "I don't deserve this.
-I was just having fun."
-Rick: "So was Jeffrey Dahmer." - Rick Sanchez
+Random Quote: Did I leave the oven on, or is it just you, hot stuff? - Agatha Harkness